suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 ### Bitrate {#bitrate}
 A number defining the bitrate of track, expressed in bits second.

-### Samplerate {#bitrate}
+### Audio sample rate {#audiosamplerate}
-The number of frame samples per second.
+The number of audio frame samples per second.
 This property SHOULD only accompany audio codecs.

 ### Width {#width}
 A number expressing the encoded width of the track content in pixels.